M16Nebula/Agile-Software-Engineering-Course-Replication-package-/README.md

 > The package includes datasets, survey instruments, user story sets, R analysis scripts, and outputs necessary to fully reproduce all results reported in the manuscript.<br>
 > If you have any questions, please contact the author of the study at the email address: damjan.fujs[[a.t]]fri.uni-lj.si

-The repository consists of the following files/folders:

-### 👉 Readme file 📜

-Basic information about the repository.

 -----------------------------------------------------

 ### 📝 User Story Sets